 Fees, processes and regulations change.
 Council crematorium fees are typically updated in April each year.
 Government benefit rates change annually.
 Company processes are updated without notice.

 We review and update our content regularly.
 Every page shows when it was last updated, and every fee table shows when the data was last verified.
-If you spot something that's changed, please let us know — we'll update it promptly.
+If you spot something that's out of date or incorrect, please let us know – see our correction policy for how we handle reports.

 Get in touch

-If you have a question, correction, or suggestion, we'd genuinely like to hear from you.
-Use our contact form and we'll get back to you as quickly as we can.
+If you have a question, correction, or suggestion, use our contact form and we'll get back to you as quickly as we can.